deeptho/neumodvb/docs/muxes.md

 transponder).
 Muxes with overlapping bandwidth (as determined from frequency and symbol rate) should not exist in the database, but can occur accidentally, e.g., as broadcasters change frequency plans

+### Tuning a mux ###

+Tuning a mux is achieved by the command `Play - Tune ` (`Ctrl-Enter`) after selecting a row in the mux list.
+If later another row is selected, the same command will replace the last tuned mux by the new one.
+It is also possible to tune multiple muxes using the command `Play - Tune Add ` (`Ctrl-shift-Enter`)

+The last tuned mux can be stopped using the command `Play - Stop` (`Ctrl-X`).
+It is currently not possible to stop other muxes than the last one.

+Tuning a mux is useful does not output any of the context of the mux, but it is useful in conjunction with external programs like `neumo-dmx`, which can then read data from the corresponding demux.

 ### Scanning a mux ###

 Scanning a mux adds the mux to the scan queue.
 NeumoDVB then tunes the mux when the needed resources are available,